Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- text (output) - id of the context with a string value;
+- text (variable / string) - text to be measured;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.

 ## size

 **Syntax**

-size context [output]
+size *context* [output]

 **Description**